-This process involves the use of a precision tubular electrode (usually brass or copper) mounted in a drill chuck, located on the "Z" axis and held in place at the top of the workpiece with a ceramic guide.
+This process involves using a precision tubular electrode (usually brass or copper) mounted in a drill chuck, which is located on the Zaxis and held in place at the top of the workpiece with a ceramic guide.
 The upper part of the workpiece is placed and the drilling depth is set.
-The rotation of the electrode is switched on and the deionized water solution, which is under a pressure between 50 and 100 kg / cm2, is sent through a tubular electrode as a rinsing agent.
+The rotation of the electrode is switched on and the deionized water solution, which is usually under a pressure between 50 and 100 kg / cm2, is sent through a tubular electrode as a rinsing agent.

 In addition, this drilling method produces burr-free holes, which eliminates secondary deburring processes.
-Larger power supplies and drill chucks / collets have expanded the diameter range of standard drill hole sizes from 0.010 "to 0.118" to 0.010 "to 0.36".
-Drilling EDM holes can now be done on a manual machine, ZNC or CNC.
+Larger power supplies and drill chucks / collets have expanded the diameter range of standard drill hole sizes to 0.010 "to 0.36".
+Drilling EDM holes can now be done on a manual machine, ZNC or CNC machines.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.